 Once your shelves are stained and oiled or sealed with poly, you can get your brackets and drill them into the studs.
 You will want a stud finder and a level.
 Not every screw from these brackets that I used hit a stud but at least 2 usually did.
 The level helps make sure your shelves will be level I’m adding an affiliate link of where I found my shelf brackets at Home Depot .
 I LOVE them!!
 I get asked all the time where I find my brackets, so there you go.

 I even have these shelves in my kids rooms.
-These in my daughters room are stained with grey stain and then I dry brushed them with white paint for a washed look.
-I also spray painted the brackets with a white spray paint.
+These in my daughters room are stained with grey stain and then I dry brushed them with my recipe of white chalk paint (that you can find here) for a washed look.
+I’ve used this chalk paint made with calcium carbonate for years and I just love it and how budget friendly it allows chalk paint to be.
+I also spray painted these brackets with a white spray paint.

 This shelf in our spare bedroom was stained with grey stain and then I painted it solid white over the stain.
 I then sanded off parts of the white paint with my hand sander to allow for more of a barn wood, chippy look.